mo-op/100-days-of-code/log.md

 Day 3: 05.12.17
 Type: Collab + Learning
 Description: SQL Queries on HackerRank (counts as code!) and final stages of debugging.

+Day 4: 06.12.17
+Type: Learning
+Description: SQL Queries on HackerRank and some code review.